lewiscasewell/lewiscasewell/README.md

 ### Hi, I'm Lewis.
-A frontend developer in the UK.
+A developer in the UK.